 On November 28, 1694, Matsuo Bashō became critically sick with a stomach illness and died peacefully, surrounded by his disciples.

-He did not compose any formal death poem on his deathbed, but the following haiku he wrote five days before his death was recorded as the last poem during his final illness, which is generally accepted as his poem of farewell:
+He did not compose any formal death poem on his deathbed, but the following haiku he wrote four days before his death was recorded as the last poem during his final illness, which is generally accepted as his poem of farewell:

 Stricken on a journey,